-I invited my buddy Dan G. of www.sportsecurities.com.
-Dan is a close friend and fellow collector that shares with me the same degree of passion for the hobby.
+Dan G. is a close friend and fellow collector who shares the same degree of passion I have for the hobby.
 Over a few cold ones, Dan and I spent many hours talking cards.
 We discussed everything from where the hobby’s been to where it is now to the political red tape that makes up the story behind current manufacturers and today’s version of the hobby.
 Our discussion was a small root that quickly grew into a large tree with many branches, some might even say, a forest.

 Here’s a review of two cards that were chosen from each of our collections completely at random (without looking).

 Patrick’s Random Pick: Michael Jordan Air Knows Broder